 Bio

-Since returning to Thailand in 1992, Mit has been involved in socially and politically engaged art initiatives.
-He was a co-founder of Chiang Mai Social Installation (1992 -), and was involved in the Midnight University and The Land Foundation - three non- institutional initiatives central to Thai art practice and discourse.
-In 2015, Mit founded Cartel Artspace in Bangkok, a gallery that gives free space to artists reflecting on the country and region's political history and current context.
+Rooted in a rigorous physicality, his works serve asa channel for responding to aesthetic, social, and political contexts.
+His practice reflects a diverse range of histories, from traditional divisions between 'Western' and 'Eastern' painting to Thailand's shifting political landscape.
+Since returning to Thailand in 1992, Jai Inn has been involved in socially and politically engaged art campaigns.
+He was a co- founder of three non-institutional initiatives central to Thai art practice and discourse: Chiang Mai Social Installation, the Midnight University and The Land Foundation.
+In 2015, he founded Cartel Artspace in Bangkok, a gallery that gives free space to artists reflecting on the country and region's political history and current context.
 In 2017, he co-initiated the independent Bangkok Biennale.

-Since returning to Thailand in 1992, Mit has been involved in socially and politically engaged art initiatives.
-He was a co-founder of Chiang Mai Social Installation (1992 -), and was involved in the Midnight University and The Land Foundation - three non- institutional initiatives central to Thai art practice and discourse.
-In 2015, Mit founded Cartel Artspace in Bangkok, a gallery that gives free space to artists reflecting on the country and region's political history and current context.
+Rooted in a rigorous physicality, his works serve asa channel for responding to aesthetic, social, and political contexts.
+His practice reflects a diverse range of histories, from traditional divisions between 'Western' and 'Eastern' painting to Thailand's shifting political landscape.
+Since returning to Thailand in 1992, Jai Inn has been involved in socially and politically engaged art campaigns.
+He was a co- founder of three non-institutional initiatives central to Thai art practice and discourse: Chiang Mai Social Installation, the Midnight University and The Land Foundation.
+In 2015, he founded Cartel Artspace in Bangkok, a gallery that gives free space to artists reflecting on the country and region's political history and current context.
 In 2017, he co-initiated the independent Bangkok Biennale.

 Junta Monochrome 5